Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/surat-ind/index.md

 title: Surat Smart City Project
 description: The project is a public sector municipal digital master plan aimed at elevating urban living standards with a core emphasis on equity.
 Rooted in sustainability principles and propelled by cutting-edge AI technologies, this initiative stands as a beacon of innovation, tailored to meet the dynamic needs of Surat's diverse populace.
 By embracing forward-thinking mobility solutions, including automated transit systems, and strategically implementing post-pandemic restructuring measures, Surat is charting a course towards inclusive urban progress.

-status: Ongoing
+status: Review
 author: Rajshri Jain
-type: Public sector technology plan
+type: plan
 city: Surat, Gujarat
 country_code: IND
 centroid: [21.1702, 72.8311]
 year_start: 2013